The Latest Heat Pump Statistics (updated June 2023)

 What is the Energy Security Bill?

 The Energy Security Bill aims to deliver cleaner energy to the UK by securing supply and investing in green solutions.
 The government hopes to drive £100 billion of private investment into British industries and create 480,000 'clean' jobs by the end of the decade.
 As part of this, measures within the Bill set out the aim of increasing the heat pump adoption rate.
-Measures like grants and stopping the installation of gas boilers in newly built properties from 2025 aim to encourage people to make the switch.
+Measures, including grants and stopping the installation of gas boilers in newly built properties from 2025, aim to encourage people to make the switch.

 How many heat pumps does the UK government want to install?